 3M

 How CarCareTruth rates personal protective equipment.
-Our PPE ratings are editorial opinions, not statements of fact.
-We weigh three inputs in our scoring: the product's SDS and ingredient chemistry (where applicable), the manufacturer's stated certifications and approval numbers, and patterns across verified-purchase user reviews flagged by the retailer.
-The score reflects our opinions about build quality, comfort, and our read of how the product's marketing aligns with its stated certification — not a safety determination for any specific user, task, or environment.
+PPE ratings translate three inputs into a comparable score: the product's SDS and ingredient chemistry (where applicable), the manufacturer's stated certifications and approval numbers, and patterns across verified-purchase user reviews flagged by the retailer.
+The score reflects build quality, comfort, and how the product's marketing aligns with its stated certifications — not a safety determination for any specific user, task, or environment.

 The authoritative source for what a piece of PPE protects against is always the marking on the product itself: NIOSH approval numbers under 42 CFR Part 84 (e.g., TC-84A-XXXX for non-powered particulate respirators); ANSI/ISEA Z87.1 for eyewear; ANSI/ISEA 105, EN ISO 374, and ASTM F739 for gloves; and the NRR label under 40 CFR Part 211 for hearing protection.
-Workplace PPE selection is the employer's legal responsibility under 29 CFR 1910.132 (general), 1910.133 (eye/face), 1910.134 (respiratory — requires written program, medical evaluation, fit testing, and training), 1910.138 (hand), and 1910.95 (noise) — none of which a product rating replaces.
+Workplace PPE selection is the employer's legal responsibility under 29 CFR 1910.132 (general), 1910.133 (eye/face), 1910.134 (respiratory, which requires written program, medical evaluation, fit testing, and training), 1910.138 (hand), and 1910.95 (noise).
+None of these are replaced by a product rating.
 CarCareTruth does not provide medical, occupational-safety, or industrial-hygiene advice.

 No warranties.
 CarCareTruth makes no warranties, express or implied, regarding any product rated on this site, and expressly disclaims the implied warranties of merchantability and fitness for a particular purpose.